 Under the terms of our license agreement with Hilton, we are required to obtain Hilton's consent to use its trademarks in circumstances specified in the license agreement.
 Hilton may reject a proposed project in certain circumstances.
-Any requirements to obtain Hilton's consent to our expansion plans, including the ongoing conversion of the acquired Diamond resorts to Hilton branded properties, or the need to identify and secure alternative expansion opportunities because Hilton does not allow us to use its trademarks with proposed new projects, may delay implementation of our expansion plans, cause us to incur additional expense or reduce the financial viability of our projects.
+Any requirements to obtain Hilton's consent to our expansion plans, including the ongoing rebranding of the acquired Diamond resorts and planned rebranding of the acquired Bluegreen resorts to Hilton branded properties, or the need to identify and secure alternative expansion opportunities because Hilton does not allow us to use its trademarks with proposed new projects, may delay implementation of our expansion plans, cause us to incur additional expense or reduce the financial viability of our projects.
 Further, if Hilton does not permit us to use its trademarks in connection with our expansion plans, our ability to expand our Hilton-branded timeshare business would cease and our ability to remain competitive may be materially adversely affected.
-See "Our ability to integrate the acquired Diamond business could be harmed if Hilton does not consent to the use of their trademarks in connection with the conversion of Diamond resorts" and "Item 1.
+See "Risks Related to the Integration of Diamond-Our ability to integrate the acquired Diamond business could be harmed if Hilton does not consent to the use of its trademarks in connection with the rebranding of Diamond resorts," "Risks Related to the Integration of Bluegreen-Our ability to integrate the acquired Bluegreen business could be harmed if Hilton does not consent to the use of its trademarks in connection with the rebranding of Bluegreen resorts" and "Item 1.
 Business-Key Agreements with Hilton Worldwide Holdings."